From vision to action perspective

 The population decline has slowed down and even stabilized in recent years.
 This has led to increased demand for new housing.
 The 'New Narrative' of the Parkstad urban region: 'Parkstad Limburg offers space!' capitalises on this.
 Kerkrade is following this development.
 With the construction of new homes, restructuring is creating an opportunity to focus this investment on areas that will benefit from it.
 The right home in the right place is an important principle in this regard.
 Preferably, space for new construction will be sought in the first five areas listed below.
 There is no strict order of preference for the first five areas.

-neighborhood hubs There is still room for housing development in the heart of these neighborhoods.
+There is still room for housing development in the heart of these neighborhoods.
 We see particular opportunities for housing for the elderly, enabling them to live close to amenities and social activities.
-This requires the development of a safe traffic environment, accessible public spaces, and a good quality of life.
+This requires the development of a safe traffic environment, accessible public spaces, and good quality of life.

 Utilize existing architectural gems and add new gems on vacant lots to bring the historical quality of this place back to life.
 A prerequisite for this is a change in the traffic structure (more greenery, more space for bicycle traffic, less noise and insecurity).
-This will also make the ribbons an attractive place to live again.
+This will also make the ribbon developments an attractive place to live again.
 The further conversion of former commercial buildings, such as shops, cafes, and offices into homes

-Within existing residential areas
+Within existing residential neighborhoods

 There are various places in the municipality where there is untapped potential or where space is used extensively.

-locations In addition to the five areas above, Requirements location within or on the edge of the landscape framework can be realized under Requirements .
-We also see opportunities for building homes in such locations.
-In particular, these locations are also suitable for higher-end housing typologies.
-Within the urban area, there is often less space for such homes (partly due to limited ownership), because the low density does not match the ambitions of
+In addition to the five areas mentioned above, Requirements explanatory location can be created within or on the edge of the landscape framework under Requirements .
+We also see opportunities for building homes at such locations.
+These locations are particularly suitable for higher-end housing types.
+Within urban areas, there is often less space for such homes (due to limited ownership, among other things), because the low density does not match the ambitions of more urban housing locations (diversity of homes, support for facilities, other segments, and high-quality public space).

 Preconditions for new initiatives